Doug Flett: Career

 In 2016, they were each awarded a Gold Disc for their song "Just Pretend" due to sales of the Elvis Presley & Royal Philharmonic Orchestra compilation album The Wonder of You; the song features twice on the album, including a duet version with Helene Fischer.

+Death

 It was announced that Flett had died on 15 July 2019 after a long illness.
-His daughter is the journalist and broadcaster Kathryn Flett.
+He was survived by his daughter, journalist and broadcaster Kathryn Flett.